Structure and Organization

 - Maintains effective work relationships with PAS faculty assigned to any of the Regional Campuses;

-On an annual basis, during spring semester, the FAC will recommend to the Department Chairperson a full-time tenured faculty member who will serve as Assistant Chairperson for 9 or12 months.
-This person teaches no fewer than 18 semester credit hours per academic year unless under dire and/or extenuating circumstances.
-His or her duties include, but may not be limited to, the coordination, development and maintenance of records of majors; implementation of curricular policies; and course modifications and substitutions recommended by the Curriculum Committee.
+On an annual basis, during spring semester, the FAC will recommend to the Department Chairperson a full-time tenured faculty member who will serve as Assistant Chairperson for 9.
+This person teaches no fewer than 18 credit hours per academic year unless under dire and/or extenuating circumstances.
+His or her duties include, but may not be limited to, the coordination, development and maintenance of records of majors; advising scheduling; and course modifications and substitutions recommended by the Curriculum Committee.
 This individual assists the Chair in implementing and monitoring the minor programs, coordination of the undergraduate program overall, and the DPAS presence at all campuses of Kent State.
 This person assists in reviewing requests from faculty, and monitoring output and productivity of the various centers and institutes in the Department.
 The Assistant Chair will support the Chairperson in the collection of data for required reports and proposals for grants.
-In the Chairperson’s absence, the Assistant to the Chairperson becomes the Acting Chairperson.
+With the Dean's approval, in the Chairperson’s absence, the Assistant Chairperson becomes the Acting Chairperson.

-The IAAA Director, which is a 9-month faculty position that includes teaching responsibilities, makes decisions in consultation with the faculty and Chair of the Department with regard to research, educational methodologies, curricular materials, university and community service, as well as pedagogical and cultural needs of students.
-The Director serves as a liaison with other educational bodies both at Kent State and beyond, and oversees publication of The African American Monograph Series and KITABU, the IAAA newsletter.
-The Director also oversees management of the Henry Dumas Memorial Library, which houses materials related to the Pan-African experience.
-The Director teaches no more than 18 semester hours per academic year unless there are dire and/or extenuating circumstances or permission from the Dean.
+The IAAA Director is a 9-month faculty position that includes teaching responsibilities.
+This position can be held by either a TT or NTT Faculty member.
+The IAAA Director works with the Chair, faculty and students to maintain the necessary research infrastructure to advance the research mission of the Department.
+The Director serves as a liaison with other educational bodies both at Kent State and beyond, and may oversee publication of The African American Monograph Series and KITABU, the IAAA newsletter.
+The Director oversees management of the Henry Dumas Memorial Library, which houses materials related to the Pan-African experience and coordinates the Biennial Africa and the Global Atlantic World Conference.
+S/he is expected to manage the IAAA budget, report at regular unit meetings, and submit annual reports.
+The Director receives up to 9 credit hours teaching release per academic year unless there are dire and/or extenuating circumstances or with permission from the Dean.